 Paid summer internships

-Each summer we offer STEM undergraduates in their penultimate year of study the opportunity to apply for one of our paid internships in Mathematics or Physics.
+Each summer we usually offer STEM undergraduates in their penultimate year of study the opportunity to apply for one of our paid internships in Mathematics or Physics.
 These internships are aimed at undergraduates who are seriously considering a teaching career and want to gain more hands-on, school-based experience.
-Interns are paid £1200 for four weeks in June/July and receive a comprehensive programme of training and support as well as opportunities to work with a range of classes and expert teachers in their chosen field.
-We are also currently establishing similar opportunities for internships for undergraduates studying English and wishing to explore the reality of teaching English in secondary school as a career.
+Interns are paid for four weeks in June/July and receive a comprehensive programme of training and support as well as opportunities to work with a range of classes and expert teachers in their chosen field.
 Please contact us for more information on any of our internships, and details on how to apply.

 Full academic year internships

-As an intern you would be working with individuals and small groups of our young people.
-If allocated to our College and Sixth Form (for students aged 11-19), this will involve focusing on developing independent learning, personal organisation and scholarship skills, and enabling our students to achieve their full academic potential.
-If successful in being awarded an internship to work in one of our Primary academies (for students aged 3-11), you will be supporting our young people in making progress in all of their learning and especially in developing their confidence, especially in literacy and numeracy.
+If awarded an internship to work in one of our Primary academies (for students aged 3-11), you will be supporting our young people in making progress in all of their learning and especially in developing their confidence, especially in literacy and numeracy.
 If you have, or are on track for, an excellent degree (minimum 2:1 from a leading university) in a subject broadly relevant to supporting a range of academic disciplines and possess a real desire to make a positive contribution to the education of the next generation, we are keen to hear from you.
 Please contact us to register your interest.